asa55/asa55.github.io/assets/content/blog1.md

    11. People may disagree with the specifics of this methodology, but with bench as an example, I conjecture anyone would agree that if you accomplish 10,000 reps at a given weight you're ready to add a few pounds, and I further conjecture that if you accomplish 10,000 reps at a "high weight" (315 lbs for example), you'll perceive yourself to be "strong" or at least stronger than you were

 ASA 1/1/2020

+## On Leadership

+For the longest time, I considered myself to only ever be on the "technical track" as opposed to the "management track" at work.
+In my line of business, we are very engineer-heavy.
+Which I obviously personally think is great.
+The formula is: get a high GPA, get hired here as an engineer, choose your own adventure, retire as an engineer that's paid more than when you started or as a manager that's paid more than when your engineers ended.
+Aside from the allure of the money, which wasn't quite enough to persuade me to join the dark side, some of my friends started along the management track that I wouldn't necessarily have expected.
+So they're picking up insights and passing them to me as they go along, which has helped shape my perspective.

+The most compelling sell was that a key function of (first-line) management is to help set the technical strategic direction of their unit.
+In the earliest stages of my career as an engineer, I had been plagued with the issue that (to my knowledge) all engineers who are just starting out are subjected to.
+The senior engineers assume that if you're younger than them, you're not in a position to make desicions.
+This is not a great attitude to say the least, and there's honestly not a ton of senior engineers that will treat you that way but it only takes a few bad apples to spoil the bunch.

+Now that I'm mentoring new engineers to the company, I am making a conscientious effort to empower their decisions as they learn the ropes of the company.
+It's tempting to write people off and assume they're coming in Tabula Rasa - maybe it makes you feel experienced or in some way better - but aside from brushing your own ego, that's a contest nobody wins.
+Everyone has unique perspectives and knowledge that I can appreciate and benefit from, as long as I remain careful to keep myself humble to the fact that this will always remain true throughout my entire career.

+Personally, I find that beginning with the end in mind is an absolute strongsuit of mine.
+I've been told that engineers are passionate about completing their projects and doing a great job.
+Of course I am, but only if it's meeting some bottom line.
+I have no issue at all dropping a project that's 90% if we realized late-stage it's all of the sudden leading to a dead-end.
+The completionist in me is not as opinionated as the strategist.

+After voicing an interest in going the management route, my boss recommended a great book to me that is relevant in many ways to our line of work.
+It's called [Turn the Ship Around](https://ti-pdf-uploads.s3.amazonaws.com/a2db0dfc-5ef0-4885-bc3c-d7ff27972c4a/pdf_output/English/118723063.pdf?AWSAccessKeyId=AKIAIQBOMCVUHTOT3DFQ&Expires=1578866811&Signature=bl7t0S78p%2B7qT6gf74dq6sak3Fg%3D), and a highly recommended read for managers and new engineers alike.

+It hits my frustrations from my early career as an engineer straight on the head, and discusses:
+1. The inherent frustrations that stem from the leader-follower approach to leadership
+2. How to set up a working system that empowers the entire chain of command to do their best work
+3. Why this isn't straightforward and the pressures that make it feel easier to jut give up and go back to the leader-follower model
+4. The benefits of persisting with an empowering approach

+If you're an early stage engineer who has been exposed to the pain of the leader-follower model, just know that there are other ways, that there are reasons those methods probably haven't caught on at your place of work, and if you can understand the perspective of the people you're working with, there is always the hope that you can effectively build your case to all stakeholders for the design path you feel is right.
+If waiting for respect to arise as a natureal consequence of your age and other people's unintentional cognitive bias isn't your style, I'd recommend you start preparing for your uphill battle by reading [Turn the Ship Around](https://ti-pdf-uploads.s3.amazonaws.com/a2db0dfc-5ef0-4885-bc3c-d7ff27972c4a/pdf_output/English/118723063.pdf?AWSAccessKeyId=AKIAIQBOMCVUHTOT3DFQ&Expires=1578866811&Signature=bl7t0S78p%2B7qT6gf74dq6sak3Fg%3D).

+ASA 1/3/2020

 ## Augmented Reality with Web Components